 Hackett’s reply: “Prior to this meeting could you give me a call to discuss so I can give you a bit of background where this one stands.”

 I reached out to Hackett to see if he would tell me more about the discussions he had been having with Allan Eddy and Alan White (who I have not been able to locate in the government directory) about Scotian Materials and the road options.
 I was particularly interested in Eddy’s involvement.
 During his tenure at the DLF, his allegiance to industry players was no secret.
-4 But I was unable to speak to Hackett directly.
+Between April 2014 and November 2016, Allan Eddy was Associate Deputy Minister (ADM) with DLF, at which time he became ADM for the Department of Fisheries and Aquaculture.
+Eight months later he was … Continue reading But I was unable to speak to Hackett directly.
 Instead, TIR communications director Peter McLaughlin relayed his response:

 As these conversations occurred some time ago, Peter tells me that it is difficult to recall with certainty the specifics of those conversations.

 So I turned to the FOI documents to see what I could piece together and discovered that the “Ingram Access Road… was agreed to between TIR and DLF” at some point in 2017.
-5 And somehow, Robert MacPherson was involved.
+Email sent January 7, 2019 by James Hardy (Manager of Acquisition and Disposal, Real Property Services, TIR) to his colleague Cynthia Steele (copied to 5 others).
+And somehow, Robert MacPherson was involved.

 In September 2014, after construction for the Ingramport Interchange at Exit 5a began, Scotian Materials made a formal request to DNR Land Services for a Right of Way over crown land to “facilitate a haul route from the quarry site to the [Ingramport] interchange.”